 Many people contributed their time and effort to the creation of this document.
-Listed below are those with their affiliation at the time that they currently serve, or have previously served, on various boards, committees and working groups that provided advice during implementation of the Seismic Hazards Mapping Act, and were contributors to this publication.
+Listed below are those with their affiliation at the time that they currently serve, or have previously served, on various boards, committees and working groups that provided advice during implementation of the Seismic Hazards Mapping Act, and were contributors to the first and second editions of this publication.